martandsingh/ApacheSpark/README.md

 1. Spark SQL ETL
 2. Pyspark ETL

+### DATASETS
+All the datasets used in the tutorials are available at: https://github.com/martandsingh/datasets

 ### Spark SQL
 This course is the first installment of databricks data engineering course.
 In this course you will learn basic SQL concept which include:
 1. Create, Select, Update, Delete tables